polaris-slo-cloud/polaris-slo-framework/predictive_monitoring/high-level_monitoring/transformer_approach/Readme.md

 Data series forecasting using a transformer.

+Follow the example.py in the folder to see a very simple usage of the model

 Transfomer model adapted from:

 Wu, N., Green, B., Ben, X., & O’Banion, S. (2020).
 Deep Transformer Models for Time Series Forecasting: The Influenza Prevalence Case.
 ArXiv. http://arxiv.org/abs/2001.08317